-WLE 301 Wilderness Leadership/Experiential Education Practicum 1 Semester Hour

-This course provides students with structured and practical work experience, professional development, or other approved experiences aligned with the student's professional goals.
+WLE 301 Wilderness Leadership/Experiential Education Practicum 1 Semester Hour This course provides students with structured and practical work experience, professional development, or other approved experiences aligned with the student's professional goals.
 Experiences may be either through a program offered by the College or through an existing outdoor or experiential education agency or professional association.
+Repeatable up to 6 practicum hours.
+Prerequisites: Completion of through a program offered by the College or through an existing outdoor or experiential education agency or professional association.
 Repeatable up to 6 practicum hours.
 Prerequisites: Completion of Immersion Semester.